neonlabsorg/neon-client-transfer/README.md

 npm install @neonevm/token-transfer-core
 ```

-For using with `ethers.js` we recommend additional using `@neonevm/token-transfer-ethers`
+2. To use with `ethers.js` we also recommend installing: `@neonevm/token-transfer-ethers`

 ```sh
 yarn add @neonevm/token-transfer-ethers